-A different approach was employed in \cite{HT}, and the estimate~\eqref{es:apriori} was never stated there, however it follows from their Lemma 2.2, Corollary 2.1 and Lemma 2.3 for $\|\nabla \log \gamma\|_{L^\infty}$ sufficiently small.
+A different approach was employed in~\cite{HT}, and the estimate~\eqref{es:apriori} was never stated there, however it follows from their Lemma 2.2, Corollary 2.1 and Lemma 2.3 for $\|\nabla \log \gamma\|_{L^\infty}$ sufficiently small.
 Recalling that

-in order to remove the smallness condition, we introduce convex Carleman weights (see for example \cite{KSU}).
-That is we conjugate with another pair of exponentials, but this time with quadratic phases multiplied by a large parameter $M>0$.
+in order to remove the smallness condition, we introduce convex Carleman weights in the spirit of~\cite{KSU}, \cite{DKSU}, or \cite{KU}.
+That is we conjugate with another exponential, but this time with quadratic phases multiplied by a large parameter $M>0$.
 This allows us to improve the control on the~$L^2$ part of the ${X^{1/2}_\zeta}$-norm.

+With a view to reconstruction, our solutions can be plugged into the usual integral formula which, after averaging, should lead to a reconstruction formula as in~\cite{GZ}.
+This is in contrast with~\cite{H}, where a sequence of CGO solutions, with good decay properties, is shown to exist, however it is not so clear which values of~$\zeta$ should be taken in order to obtain this good behaviour.

-In the following section we will prove the existence of CGO solutions.
+In the following section we will prove the existence of the CGO solutions.
 In the third section we establish Theorem~\ref{th:main_theorem}.
-In the final section we will prove the local Carleman type estimate that we use for the construction of the CGO solutions.
+In the final section we will prove the local Carleman type estimate that we use to obtain the CGO solutions.